Imdavyking/Credlink/README.md

 ## How It Works

-Users lock collateral to borrow stablecoins without interest.
+Users lock collateral to borrow XTZ or stablecoins without interest.
 The protocol ensures solvency by requiring the collateral to exceed the loan value by a minimum collateral ratio (e.g., 150%).
 If the collateral value falls below this ratio, it may be liquidated to repay the loan.

 ### Core Features

-- **Interest-Free Loans**: Borrow stablecoins without paying interest.
+- **Interest-Free Loans**: Borrow XTZ or stablecoins without paying interest.
 - **Collateralized Debt Positions (CDPs)**: Loans are backed by locked collateral.
 - **Liquidation Mechanism**: Collateral is liquidated if the collateral ratio is breached.
 - **Stability Pool**: Maintains protocol health by absorbing liquidated collateral.